iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes. Photo: iRunFar/Eszter Horanyi

 Do I need a Hoka road shoe or a trail shoe?

-Unless you run exclusively on roads or trails, having a few road- and trail-specific shoes in your rotation is good.
-If you primarily run on trails, the Hoka Speedgoat 6 is a great all around shoe that will provide plenty of grip on most types of terrain while still cushioning your shoe as the miles add up.
+Unless you run exclusively on roads or trails, having both road- and trail-specific shoes in your rotation is good.
+If you primarily run on trails, the Hoka Speedgoat 6 and Hoka Torrent 4 are great all-around shoes that will provide plenty of grip on most types of terrain while still cushioning your feet as the miles add up.
 If you primarily run on roads, the Hoka Clifton 10 provides a great balance between comfort, speed, and cushion.
-If you run on both roads and trails but only want one shoe, the hybrid Hoka Challenger 7 can handle all types of terrain.
+If you run on both roads and trails but only want one shoe, the hybrid Hoka Challenger 8 can handle all types of terrain.

 Call for Comments